KDAK

 KDAK (1600 AM) is a radio station licensed to serve Carrington, North Dakota.
 The station is owned by Ingstad Family Media.
-KDAK airs a classic hits format and covers local and national sports games, including the New Rockford-Sheyenne Rockets, New Rockford Blacksox, and Carrington Cardinals.
+KDAK airs a classic hits format and covers local sports, including the Carrington Cardinals, New Rockford-Sheyenne Rockets and New Rockford Blacksox.

 History

-In February 2018, KDAK changed their format from country to classic hits, branded as "The Cardinal".
+In February 2018, KDAK’s format changed from country to classic hits, branded as "The Cardinal".